jxav22/student-course-review/README.md

 ## The Problem

-Every 2 years or so, the software engineering students at the University of Auckland come together and attempt to create website for submitting course reviews.
+Every 2 years or so, the software engineering students at the University of Auckland come together and attempt to create a website for submitting course reviews.
 And every 2 years, without fail, the website shuts down.

 - [http://www.studentcoursereview.com/](https://web.archive.org/web/20210313111051/http://www.studentcoursereview.com/)